 Maryland has a very high standard for punitive damages such that our law firm has never made a successful claim for punitive damages.
 So it is not an issue we often face.
 But it is correct to say that punitive damage awards are taxable.

-Pre-judgment interest and post judgment interest are taxable.
-In Maryland, we do not have pre-judgment interest in personal injury cases except uninsured motorist cases which are rooted in contract.
+Pre-judgment interest and post-judgment interest are taxable.
+In Maryland, we do not have pre-judgment interest in personal injury cases except uninsured motorist cases which are rooted in a contract.
 But these insurance companies love to appeal verdicts and the interest on those verdicts is subject to federal taxation.Getting Help from a Lawyer

 If you need a tax lawyer, you should not be calling Miller & Zois.
 But if you have a personal injury or medical malpractice case in Maryland, call one of our lawyers at 800-553-8082.
 You can also get a free no obligation case review consultation.More Information